microfox-ai/microfox/packages/brave/sls/openapi.md

 # Microfox Brave SDK API

-This agent provides a comprehensive interface for interacting with the Brave Search API.
+This agent provides a comprehensive interface for interacting with the Brave SDK API.
 It's a single entry-point API for all Microfox Brave SDK functions, exposed via a wrapper Lambda.
-This allows you to perform various search operations including web search, image search, video search, and news search with powerful filtering and customization options.
+This allows you to perform various operations such as image search, news search, video search, and web search with powerful filtering and customization options.

 ## Functionality

 The API provides the following functionalities:

-### 1. Web Search (`/webSearch`)
+### 1. Image Search (`/imageSearch`)

-**Summary:** Performs a web search using the Brave Search API.
+**Summary:** The imageSearch function performs image searches using the Brave Search API, allowing users to find and retrieve images based on specified search queries and optional parameters.

-**Description:** This function allows users to perform web searches and retrieve results from the Brave Search API.
-It supports a wide range of search parameters including query, country, language, result count, and various filters.
-The function returns comprehensive search results including web pages, news, videos, discussions, FAQs, and more.
+**Description:** The imageSearch function enables users to search for images using the Brave Search API with customizable parameters.
+It supports various search criteria including query text, country, language, result count, and content filtering options.
+The function returns a Promise that resolves to an ImageSearchApiResponse object containing detailed information about the search results and query metadata.

-**Key Features:**

-- Advanced filtering with result_filter parameter
-- Custom date ranges for freshness
-- Safe search controls
-- Spell checking and text decorations
-- Support for custom goggles for re-ranking
-- Summary generation capabilities

-### 2. Image Search (`/imageSearch`)
+### 2. News Search (`/newsSearch`)

-**Summary:** The imageSearch function enables image search capabilities through the Brave Search API, allowing users to find and retrieve images based on search queries.
+**Summary:** Perform a news search using the Brave Search API.

-**Description:** The imageSearch function provides a powerful interface to search for images using the Brave Search API.
-It accepts a wide range of parameters to customize the search, including query, language, country, content filtering, and result limits.
-The function returns a Promise that resolves to an object containing detailed image search results and metadata.
+**Description:** This function allows users to search for news articles using the Brave Search API.
+It provides a wide range of parameters to customize the search, including query, country, language, and result filtering options.
+The function returns a promise that resolves to a detailed news search response containing article information and metadata.

-**Key Features:**

-- Image-specific search parameters
-- Thumbnail and size information
-- Family-friendly content filtering
-- Support for up to 20 results per search
-- Pagination with offset support

 ### 3. Video Search (`/videoSearch`)

-**Summary:** Execute videoSearch function

-**Description:** Executes the videoSearch function with provided parameters to search for video content through the Brave Search API.

-### 4. News Search (`/newsSearch`)

-**Summary:** The newsSearch function performs a news search using the Brave Search API.
+**Summary:** Performs a video search using the Brave Search API, retrieving video results with detailed metadata and thumbnails.

-**Description:** This function allows users to search for news articles using various parameters through the Brave Search API.
-It provides flexibility in specifying search criteria such as query, country, language, and result filtering.
-The function returns a promise that resolves to a comprehensive news search response containing detailed information about each article.
+**Description:** The videoSearch function allows users to search for videos using the Brave Search API.
+It provides a wide range of customizable search parameters, including query, country, language, result count, and various filters.
+The function returns detailed video results including metadata, thumbnails, and related information.

-**Key Features:**

-- Breaking news detection
-- Article age and page age information
-- Thumbnail support for news articles
-- Extra snippets for enhanced content
-- Source and domain metadata
-- Support for custom date ranges

-## Authentication

-All API endpoints require authentication using an API key strategy.
-The `BRAVE_API_KEY` must be provided in the authentication variables for each request.

-## Common Parameters

-Most search functions support these common parameters:

-- **q**: The search query (max 400 characters, 50 words)
-- **country**: Two-letter country code (e.g., 'US', 'GB')
-- **search_lang**: Language for search results
-- **ui_lang**: Language for user interface elements
-- **count**: Number of results to return (1-20)
-- **offset**: Pagination offset (0-9)
-- **safesearch**: Content filtering level ('off', 'moderate', 'strict')
-- **freshness**: Result freshness filter (preset values or custom date ranges)
-- **text_decorations**: Include text decoration markers in results
-- **spellcheck**: Enable automatic spell checking
-- **goggles**: Array of goggle definitions for custom re-ranking
-- **units**: Measurement units ('metric', 'imperial')
+### 4. Web Search (`/webSearch`)

+**Summary:** Performs a web search using the Brave Search API and returns comprehensive search results.

+**Description:** This function allows users to conduct web searches using the Brave Search API, providing access to a wide range of content including web pages, news, videos, discussions, and FAQs.
+It offers extensive customization options for refining search parameters and supports both single and batch search operations with optional progress tracking.